RaymondCSC/Ink_and_Iron/deliverables/D1/planning.md

 #### Q6: Have you met with your team?

-Yes — we had a team-building exercise on Discord where we played an online game of Uno together.
+Yes — we had a team-building exercise on Zoom where we played an online game of agar.io together.
 This was a relaxed and fun way to bond outside of coursework, and it helped us get to know each other on a more personal level while sharing some laughs.

 ![Team Building Photo](TeamBuilding.JPG)